knowicki024/cookbook2024/README.md

 Stretch Goals:

-- Full Crud for all Models and Components
+- Full CRUD for all Models and Components
 - Social Media Application
 - Add more models and components
+- Create tests for application

 ## Keep Track of Progress: